ashishthomaschempolil/etch-a-sketch/README.md

 # etch-a-sketch
 This is a project done as part of the Odin Project's course.
+Made using:

-Made using: * HTML
+* HTML
+* CSS
+* Javascript